Comparing Apples to Googles (to Bings to MapQuests)

 Similarly, if I know your address I can tell you your lat/lng without a problem (the forward solution).
 But if all I know is your lat/lng there may be multiple different solutions to your address (the inverse solution… luckily not infinite in this case!)

-Using this as a starting point, I selected 500 random addresses and geocoded them using each service’s respective API.
-The reason I used only 500 is that some of those services have strict API limits, and the Apple geocoding API in particular has no RESTful interface which made doing a large number of queries very… annoying and time-consuming.
+Using this as a starting point, we selected 500 random addresses and geocoded them using each service’s respective API.
+The reason we used only 500 is that some of those services have strict API limits, and the Apple geocoding API in particular has no RESTful interface which made doing a large number of queries quite time-consuming.

-Thus, for each address, for each service, I get a lat/lng pair.
-I can then calculate how far away from the known location this geocoded lat/lng pair is.
-Now remember I’m only doing this for 500 addresses for one city in the US, so caveat emptor (or caveat analizitor or whatever the case may be).
-Nevertheless, 500 datapoints should be sufficient to get an estimate of the error.
+Thus for each address, for each service, we get a lat/lng pair.
+We can then calculate how far away from the known location this geocoded lat/lng pair is.
+Now remember we’re only doing this for 500 addresses for 1 US city, so caveat emptor (or caveat analizitor or whatever the case may be).
+Nevertheless, 500 datapoints should be sufficient to get an error estimate.

 The first result to jump out is:

 Apple, Google, and Bing all show that over 80% of the geolocated points are within 25 meters of the actual location.
 MapQuest, on the other hand, fares less well with only 36% of the locations within 25 meters.